 With a laugh and another cough his body went limp as the pool of blood beneath him grew.

-Rakham caught up with the Zel and he dropped Gerfin’s body and ducked around the corner.
+Rakham caught up with the Zel and it dropped Gerfin’s body and ducked around the corner.
 Rakham peered around the corner with his heavy crossbow but the Zel was right there waiting for him.
 It attacked with a sword as Rakham fired his crossbow but both missed.
 Both then retreated and did so again but this time the Zel rushed past Rakham and climbed up a tunnel in the ceiling and out of view.

 Meanwhile Adda heard a sound as another Zel approached behind her, she turned around and hit it with her hand ax twice.
 As it fled Rakham fired a crossbow bolt into its back and it fell to the ground.